just-the-docs/just-the-docs/peopleops/RECRUITING.md

 If the Candidate has made it to the *Technical Test* stage, the lead of the team they're applying for should also write a personal note with an explanation of scoring, how to do better next time, and if they have a 80% or better score, that we will consider them for future positions.

-### Internship

-If the candidate is accepted, they will be given an offer letter to work with us for 3 weeks and both sides can evaluate if they want to continue at the end.

-We should aim to accept 1 in 3 people in this step of the process overall to ensure we're proactively evaluating.

 ### Contract signature

-  - Once selected a candidate, your supervisor should proceed with the contract signature by using a [HelloSign](https://hellosign.com) template, that provides legally binding electronic signatures.
+  - Once selected a candidate, your supervisor should proceed with the contract signature by using a [EverSign](https://eversign.com/) template, that provides legally binding electronic signatures.
-  - Once everything is prepared at HelloSign, send the document to the signature to your candidate's email.
+  - Once everything is prepared at EverSign, send the document to the signature to your candidate's email.
   - Once your contract is signed, ask your **candidate for a national ID document**.
   - Confirm if the provided document name matches with what was inserted into the contract.